SEO really does have a lot to answer for. In fact, it’s changed my life.

 Unfortunately, because building backlinks is so valuable yet so challenging, many low-cost service providers have sprung up.
 Perhaps some of them have already sent you spammy emails offering to sell links.

 Those backlinks may be cheap, but they’re typically worthless.
 That’s because they come from link farms (websites set up specifically to sell links).

-You can build a highly profitable SEO business by offering a top quality, non-spammy and reliable backlink building service, using well-written guest posts, HARO or pitching to the media.
+You can build a highly profitable SEO business by offering a top quality, non-spammy and reliable backlink building service, using well-written guest posts, writing HARO responses, or pitching to the media in other ways.